Every marketing campaign needs these 3 B2B SaaS buyer personas for ABM, content, messaging & nurture campaigns. No more. No less.

 Before you can generate compelling content, you’ve got to know for whom you’re writing that content.
 True, you’re a B2B marketer.
 But you’re still marketing to individuals.
 Key to great B2B marketing messaging is to understand that you’re convincing a person to spend someone else’s money (and usually more than one person).

 We’ve already covered five different types of audiences that typically exist for SaaS B2B products and services: innovators, early adopters, early majority, late majority, and laggards.
 Each of those five types of individuals are on the same buyer’s journey for your offering.
 Some just take longer to complete the trip.
 But no matter which of the audiences you’re targeting, they all have the same three key stakeholders.
-In this blog we’ll dive deeper into the common archetypes, or personas, of these stakeholders.
+In this article we’ll dive deeper into the common archetypes—or personas—of these stakeholders.